Do I need a digital strategy?

 What you need to do hasn’t changed.
 You need to understand what your customers want – and then give it to them.

 There are probably some amazing new digital tools out there to help you give your customers the ‘Wow!’ experience, once you know what it should be.
-Just don’t let the medium become the message (apologies to Marshall McLuhan for the liberties).
+Just don’t let the medium become the message (apologies to Marshall McLuhan for taking a liberty).

 Here’s another controversial statement.
 The easiest and best way to find out what people want is to ask them.